-- 1).
-Accounting
+- 1. Accounting

-- 2).
-Finance
+- 2.Finance

-- 3).
-Business Analytics
+- 3. Business Analytics

-- 4).
-Operations Management
+- 4. Operations Management

-- 5).
-Entrepreneurship
+- 5. Entrepreneurship

-- 6).
-Management Information Systems
+- 6.Management Information Systems

-- 7).
-International Business
+- 7.International Business

-- 8).
-Management
+- 8.Management

-- 9).
-Marketing
+- 9. Marketing

 Appendix 1 at the end of this paper displays related job titles and business functions pertaining to the several majors.
-Appendix 2 at the end of this paper displays the administered survey that focuses both on the student's choice of major and the reasons for this choice.
+Appendix 2 at the end of this paper displays the administered survey which focuses both on the student's choice of major and the reasons for this choice.

-Business analytics (BA) refers to the skills, technologies, applications and practices for continuous iterative exploration and investigation of past business performance to gain insight and drive business planning (Wikipedia, 2013).
+Business analytics (BA) refers to the skills, technologies, applications and practices for continuous iterative exploration and investigation of past business performance to gain insight and drive business planning (Wikipedia 2013).
 Business analytics focuses on developing new insights and understanding of business performance based on data and statistical methods.
 In contrast, business intelligence traditionally focuses on using a consistent set of metrics to both measure past performance and guide business planning, which is also based on data and statistical methods.